lnxd/docker-slrp/README.md

 ### Environment Variables

-Please note that these were extracted from the main project's readme by AI, and is most likely innaccurate.
-I'm just including this list for convenience, until I get a chance to properly review it.
+Please note that these variables were extracted from the main project's readme by AI, and it's very likely that some will be innaccurate.
+I'm including this list for convenience, until I get a chance to properly review it.

 | Variable                                 | Example                        | Purpose                                                                                              |
 |------------------------------------------|--------------------------------|------------------------------------------------------------------------------------------------------|